What software is best for live streaming?

 - Facilitates scheduled live streaming and stream now options.

-The H.265 is commonly called HEVC (High-Efficiency Video Coding).
-The move towards obtaining a better resolution has necessitated an improved level of compression efficiency in this version compared to its precursor versions of H.264 or AVC (Advanced Video Coding).
+The is commonly called (High-Efficiency Video Coding).
+The move towards obtaining a better resolution has necessitated an improved level of compression efficiency in this version compared to its precursor versions of or AVC (Advanced Video Coding).
 AVC is also a video compression standard that is based on motion-compensated and block-oriented coding.

 - Compressed bit rate.